liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-liferay-connected-services/03-using-lcs.markdown

     - Servers Allowed
     - Servers Used

-2. **Subscriptions Summary:** shows you how you're currently utilizing your subscriptions.
+3. **Subscriptions Summary:** shows how your subscriptions are currently used in your environment.
 For each subscription type, this table shows the number of servers allowed, used, and available.

-3. **Environment Subscriptions:** shows the subscription type assigned to each environment.
-You can also assign subscriptions to environments.

 4. **Project Servers:** shows the environment and environment subscription type for each server in your LCS project.